If you’re not happy with our Client Advocacy team’s final position and would like to take your complaint further, you can choose one of these options.

 For complaints about:

-A mutual fund account or a mutual fund dealer or representative (such as Sun Life Financial Investment Services Inc.)
+- A mutual fund dealer or representative (such as Sun Life Financial Investment Services Inc.)

 Contact the Ombudsman for Banking Services and Investments (OBSI).
 OBSI is part of the Financial Services OmbudsNetwork, a national industry-based dispute resolution system for consumers of financial services.
 They deal with concerns about banking services and investments that haven’t been resolved through a company’s problem-resolution process.